icedcode24/password-generator1/README.md

 ## Description

-This is a fun application.
-It has code and does stuff.
+This was a fun application.
+In order to protect clients sensitive data a random password was generated using a set of random criteria to make a very strong password, creating less of a risk of being hacked.

 ## Screenshot
 ![fun image](./password-generator-screenshot.png)